 What became Hassle.com started life as a rather modest booking page allowing users to book all manner of services.
 Over time, and after various mistakes, few customers, little interest from investors, and a lot of effort, the site evolved into Hassle.com.
 They focused on domestic cleaning, worked tirelessly to gain new investors, built the brand, expanded, and eventually sold the company for £24million.
 Jules and Alex have since gone on to establish a new business, Resi.
 Aimed at disrupting the architecture sector Resi removes much of the cost and bureaucracy associated with small, domestic planning projects like extensions.

-With a lot of lessons learned in a short time, Alex considers what her experiences can tell anyone seeking to be an entrepreneur, or adopt a startup mentality.
-She also looks at areas like branding (whether a brand should be comfy, stretchy or scary), how to scale up a business without losing the culture that made it special, and how to respond to customer needs.
+With a lot of lessons learned in a short time, Alex considers what her experiences can tell both would-be entrepreneurs and big organisations seeking to adopt a startup mentality.
+She compares disruptors and established players in areas like transport and energy and examines the differing approaches to things like focus, speed and complacency.
+She also looks at the vital importance of a strong brand (and whether the brand should be comfy, stretchy or scary), how to scale up a business without losing the culture that made it special, and how to respond to customer needs.

 Alex has become an active voice within the UK tech sector.
 TechCity Insider named her Entrepreneur of the Year and she’s chaired the Coalition for a Digital Economy (Coadec).
 She was also a founding member of the sharing economy trade body SEUK, contributed to the government’s independent review into the sharing economy, and worked with Department of Trade and Investment to identify the next top UK startups.